jroivas/sic/sic.md

     if (x == y)
         foo();

-One solution is to disallow assignment in thuth evaluation expressions like if, while, etc.
+One solution is to disallow assignment in truth evaluation expressions like if, while, etc.

 First case would then be: